-If you do anything to mess up your income to debt ratio you can suddenly not qualify to get a loan on the home you want to purchase.
-Buying a car also lowers your credit rating for a time so that could make your rate higher if you still meet all the other requirements.
-Same goes for buying new furniture on credit.
-Leave your cards alone, only lower the balance if they are not at $0.
+If you do anything to mess up your income to debt ratio, you can suddenly not qualify to get a loan on the home you want to purchase.
+Buying a car also lowers your credit rating for a time, so that could make your rate higher if you still meet all the other requirements.
+The same goes for buying new furniture on credit.
+Leave your cards alone.
+Only lower the balance if they are not at $0.

 Using cash is problematic because the bank needs a trail of all money transactions during the closing process.
 This is because of draconian federal anti-money laundering laws.
 If you use cash, prepare for a mountain of paperwork to explain where it came from.
-It is awful nice that your parents want to give you a gift, talk to your loan officer for an acceptable way to transfer the money without causing you more headaches and possible delay.
+It is awfully nice that your parents want to give you a gift to help with the down payment.
+Talk to your loan officer for an acceptable way to transfer the money without causing you more headaches and possible delays.

-I had to use a certified check to deposit the earnest money because who has checks anymore and my loan officer told me that using cash would upset the process and cause delays.
-Even if I used cash and had a bank receipt to prove it came from my account that was no bueno.
+I had to use a certified check to deposit the earnest money because who has checks anymore.
+My loan officer told me that using cash would upset the process and cause delays.
+Even if I used cash and had a bank receipt to prove that it came from my account, that was no bueno.

-In short, leave your credit and money situation alone and try to avoid anything new on your credit report or something significantly different with your bank account(s), including unusual large cash deposits into your account.
+In short, leave your credit and money situation alone.
+Try to avoid anything new on your credit report.
+Definitely avoid something significantly different with your bank account(s), including any unusual and large cash deposits into your account.